Am0rphous/Awesome/Macbook Pro/README.md

 - [Blear](https://github.com/sindresorhus/blear) - iOS app that transforms your photos into stunning blurry wallpapers for your device.
 - [Brightness](https://github.com/nriley/brightness) - Command-line display brightness control for macOS.
 - [DiskUtilityUnhide](https://github.com/jacklukem/DiskUtilityUnhide) - to show all hidden EFIs and any APFS subvolumes.
+- [DisplayLink Manager Graphics Connectivity](https://www.synaptics.com/products/displaylink-graphics/downloads/macos-connectivity-1.8?filetype=exe) - _"DisplayLink Manager is a new way to enable your DisplayLink dock, adapter or monitor on macOS platforms.
+It's an application that combines our latest driver with features that streamline the setup of mutliple displays up to 4K."_
 - [Eul](https://github.com/gao-sun/eul) - 🖥️ macOS status monitoring app written in SwiftUI.
 - [Java](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html) - Go and download the .dmg file and follow instructions.
 - [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware) - Intel Bluetooth Drivers for macOS.